Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Formulation of OFS problem

 \subsection{Design of the Objective Function}

-This section aims to propose a criterion to estimate the quality of the candidate solution.
-Let us denote the set of concentrations of different gases as $\mathscr{C}$ and the set of all other possible configurations of TGMD as $\mathscr{R}$. \upd{Example of configurations in $\mathscr{R}$ are parameters of the exact gas concentration retrieval algorithm}.
-The noise in the atmosphere is modeled as an object $\xi$ taken from the set $\Omega$.
-The particular instance $\xi$ is taken from the space $\Omega$ by chance every time the simulation of the gas measurement is made.
-In our approximation \upd{of gas receiving by TGMD}, we consider the environment \upd{where TGMD is located} to be homogeneous, \upd{meaning that noise does not depend on the time of the made measurement.} Therefore the probability measure $P\left(\set{\xi}\right)$ is chosen in advance and does not depend on time for all $\xi \in \Omega$.
+This section \utwo{proposes} a criterion to estimate the quality of the candidate solution.
+Let us denote the set of concentrations of different gases as $\mathscr{C}$ and the set of all other possible configurations of TGMD as $\mathscr{R}$. \upd{Example of configurations in $\mathscr{R}$ are parameters of the exact gas concentration retrieval algorithm}. \utwo{Atmospheric noise is modeled by a random variable $\xi$ drawn from a noise space $\Omega$.
+A new instance of $\xi$ is sampled from $\Omega$ each time a gas measurement simulation is performed, reflecting the stochastic nature of atmospheric variability.} In our approximation \upd{of gas receiving by TGMD}, we consider the environment \upd{where TGMD is located} to be homogeneous, \upd{meaning that noise does not depend on the time of the measurement.} Therefore, the probability measure $P\left(\set{\xi}\right)$ is chosen in advance and does not depend on time for all $\xi \in \Omega$.
 When all the parameters of the gas measurement device are fixed, it is modeled as a function In the context of our application, we consider only methane as a gas to detect, so the set $\mathscr{C}$ contains only different concentrations of methane.
 Therefore, in our case $\mathscr{C} \subset \R$.
 Since object $\xi \in \Omega$ is taken by chance, the function $\mathrm{S}$ defines a stochastic process.
-The distribution of each random variable does not have to coincide with distribution $P$ due to the complicated process of gas restoring described in Section \ref{sec:description-trace-gas-measurement-device}.
-For the convenience of the reader, we gather all notation used here in Table \ref{tbl:notation}.
+For the convenience of the reader, we gather all notation used here in Table~\ref{tbl:notation}.